alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 staff to pick up where you left off if you're unable to solve the ticket yourself.
 Please note that departments can see internal notes, so don’t write anything you wouldn’t say to someone publicly.

-If you need more information from the user, or confirmation that everything is now working as expected, fill in the "Public reply" as appropriate and click "Submit as Pending".
+If you need more information from the user, fill in the "Public reply" as appropriate and click "Submit as Pending".

 ## Closing a ticket

 Once you've resolved a ticket, click "Submit as Solved".
+You do not need to wait for user confirmation to close the ticket.

 ## Tickets left pending without a response

-Note that if a ticket has been resolved and pending a response for 5 or more days with no response from the requester, you can submit it as solved with a message telling them why and that if they still need help they can get in touch.
+Note that if a ticket has been pending a response for 5 or more days with no response from the requester, you can submit it as solved with a message telling them why and that if they still need help they can get in touch.
 Do this by clicking the "Apply macro" button at the bottom of the ticket screen, and choosing the "GOV.UK 2nd line tech: pending for 5+ days" option.